Nilendra82/playwright-cucumber-ts-framework/README.md

 3. `npm install` to install all the dependencies
 4. `npx playwright install` to install the browsers
 5. `npm run test` to execute the tests
 6. To run a particular test change the following code in "cucumber.js" file

 ```
   paths: [
             "src/test/features/featurename.feature"
          ]
 ```

 7. Use tags to run a specific or collection of specs

 ```
 npm run test --TAGS="@test or @add"
 ```

 ### Folder structure

 0. `src\pages` -> Write all logics in the page (UI screen)
-1. `src\test\features` -> Add your all feature file here
+1. `src\tests\features` -> Add your all feature file here
-2. `src\test\steps` -> Add your all step definitions here
+2. `src\tests\steps` -> Add your all step definitions here
 3. `src\hooks\hooks.ts` -> Browser setup and teardown logic
 4. `src\hooks\pageFixture.ts` -> PageFixture is used to share the page objects to step definitions
 5. `src\helper\env` -> To handle Multiple environments